andersskibsted/ElectraOne/README.md

 Put ElectraOne.bwextension in your Bitwig extension folder.
 Put the two mapping and configuration .txt-files in the same folder.
-Upload the .epr-preset to your Electra One
+Upload the .epr-preset to your Electra One and copy the lua-script int he .lua file to the preset, using the Electra One-editor.

 In Bitwig the controller is set up this way: <br />
 <br />